| MARILYN MONROESHE WAS ON DRUGS AND ABOUT TO SPILL

 the book.
 Wallace said on the air that Murray was alive and

+listed in the West Los Angeles telephone directory.
 In a 1974 book on Monroe's death that was not publicized

 on television, author Robert Slatzer made controversial